Opentrons/Protocols/protocols/04eeb1-part-3/README.md

 Explanation of complex parameters below:
 * `P300 Multichannel GEN2 Pipette Mount`: Choose the mount position of your P300 Multichannel pipette, either left or right.
+* `Plate 1 Columns`: Choose which columns master mix should be added on plate 1.
+Separate column numbers with a comman (Ex: 1,2,3,4).
+* `Plate 2 Columns`: Choose which columns master mix should be added on plate 2.
+Separate column numbers with a comman (Ex: 1,2,3,4).
+* `Temperature (C)`: Choose the temperature the temperature module should be set at in the beginning of the protocol.
+* `Plate 1 Master Mix Column`: Choose the column on the 12-channel reservoir for the master mix for Plate 1.
+* `Plate 2 Master Mix Column`: Choose the column on the 12-channel reservoir for the master mix for Plate 2.

 ---